-Citrus has many beneficial properties, but did you know it can also be used to repel and kill fleas, as detailed by scientists in the Journal of Medical Entomology as long ago as 1986.
-Make your own citrus homemade flea spray, cut up a few lemons, boil in water, and steep for a few hours.
-To apply to the fur, you can either use a spray bottle or dip a comb into the liquid if your cat flinches at the sight of water.
-Make sure to keep an eye on your cat for any signs of skin irritation.
+Citrus can be used to repel and kill fleas, as detailed by scientists in the Journal of Medical Entomology as long ago as 1986.
+Make your own citrus homemade flea spray by cutting up a few lemons, boiling them in water, and steeping for a few hours.
+To apply to the fur, either use a spray bottle or dip a comb into the liquid.
+Keep an eye on your cat for any signs of skin irritation.

 2. Cedar oil

 Again, according to scientists in the Journal of Medical Entomology (albeit more recently), cedar oil is hated by fleas.
-A non-toxic essential oil for cats but hated by fleas, cedar oil can be effective natural flea repellent.
-You can spray the oil directly into your feline's coat or use a comb, however a popular use is to create your own natural flea collar by placing or soaking the cedar oil on a collar.
+A non-toxic essential oil for cats, it can be sprayed directly into your feline's coat or via a comb.
+You can also create your own natural flea collar by placing or soaking the cedar oil on a collar.

-You can even get a bit fancier and combine a few oils to create an essential oil collar.
-Why not pair 1 drop of cedar oil, with a drop of lavender, thyme or citronella essential oil?
+Why not combine a few oils to create an essential oil collar: pair one drop of cedar oil, with a drop of lavender, thyme or citronella essential oil.
 A teaspoon of alcohol such as vodka and vegetable oil can also act as supporting ingredients.
 You can also sprinkle cedar chips around your garden or cat's bedding to deter fleas from entering the home.